 Waterlily House

-Surround yourself with colourful waterlilies, ferns, papyrus and hanging gourds in this tropical corner of Kew.
+Surround yourself with colourful waterlilies, sprawling climbers, and an array of other colourful plants in this tropical corner of Kew.

 Purple waterlilies in the Waterlily House pond